Substance Abuse Education for Delaware Nurses

 Supervisors should be involved in planning an intervention and taking steps to respond to concerns about impairment in the workplace.

-- Planning and participating in an intervention is a critical responsibility of the manager, and it should never be implemented alone.
+- Planning and participating in an intervention are critical responsibilities of the manager, and it should never be implemented alone.

 - It is important to develop a careful plan of action before implementing an intervention and also important to secure help.